team-gradvek/gradvek/README.md

 ```
 Visit http://localhost:8000/ to ensure the backend is running.

-Note: The Neo4j database must be running for the backend to work (check Makefile commands).
+You can see the Neo4j db at http://localhost:7474/.

 ## Makefile commands

-Note: If `make run-all` you run the complete application in Docker it is possible the Neo4j container exits as it is competing for memory.
-Try restarting the Neo4j container a few times.
+_Note: If `make run-all` you run the complete application in Docker it is possible the Neo4j container exits as it is competing for memory.
+Try restarting the Neo4j container a few times._

 If you run any component of the application in Docker, please check the Docker logs to see how things are progressing.

 _Note: The Neo4j database must be running for the `make send-data` or the `make run-backend` command to work._
 _Note: SECRET_KEY must be set in docker-compose-published.yml for `make run-deployed` command to work._

 | Command                       | Description                                                  |